 We will be updating this page regularly as new details of induction and welcome activities are released.
-We're also working within Government guidelines meaning information and activities may change as that guidance changes as well.
 Please ensure you check back here frequently for updates.

 Finally, my role as Director of Postgraduate Education is to lead our portfolio of postgraduate taught degree programmes (e.g. Postgraduate Certificates, Postgraduate Diplomas and Masters) and our short courses.
 I always enjoy hearing directly from postgraduate students about their experiences and our Student Staff Liaison Committee is a key forum at which this happens and an important way in which we ensure the high quality of our programmes.
 You will soon meet your academic tutor, your programme director and module leads - but please also feel free to contact me about your postgraduate education.
 And, if you see me around, online or on campus, please do say hello and let me know how you’re getting on!
 Meanwhile, below is some information to get you started with your studies.